roddux/ArCTFurious/README.md

     $ virtualenv --prompt='[ArCTFurious] ' -p $(which python3) ./ARCTF_env
     $ source ARCTF_env/activate

-Use pip3 to install the 'hug' package
+Use pip3 to install the requirements

-	$ pip install hug
+    $ pip --no-cache-dir install -r requirements.txt

 # Setup
 Use sqlite3 to setup the database